 Puma was more than a kit car in Brazil; the VW dealerships across the country would not only sell them but take care of warranty and maintenance as well.

-During its hey days, Puma exported cars to 50 countries around the world and they were also produced under license in South Africa.
+During its heyday, Puma exported cars to 50 countries around the world and they were also produced under license in South Africa.

 There were a number of variations.
 The last production year for Puma was 1990.
-Around this time, the air cooled boxer was replaced by the 1.8 litter Golf engine.
+Around this time, the air-cooled boxer was replaced by the 1.8-liter Golf engine.

 There are some talking about bringing the brand back to life but so far nothing more than sketches have surfaced.